moolen/slimVC-documentation/setup.md

 Be sure to create a .htaccess file (e.g. by setting permalinks in the wordpress admin area)

 ## Configuration
-Be sure to instantiate the SlimVC Singleton in your functions.php.
-This will parse the Config/ dir, setup the wp-core-hooks, instantiate the Router.
+Be sure to instantiate the SlimVC Singleton in your `functions.php`.
+This will parse the `app/Config/` directory, setup the wp-core-hooks and instantiates the Router.

 ```PHP
 // @functions.php